 “Mistakes are always forgivable, if one has the courage to admit them.” –Bruce Lee

 I believe forgiveness is consistently missing within our culture and our personal lives as well.
 I firmly believe there are consequences to all decisions.
-However, I think we’re far too self-righteous to see that we’ve all made mistakes and are looking to hold people to standards we are not willing to keep and reflect in our lives.
+However, I think we’re far too self-righteous to see that we’ve all made mistakes and are looking to hold people to standards we are unwilling to keep and reflect on.
 I’m guilty of portraying such things, so this is no indictment on anyone else, and that’s why I make it a point to practice forgiveness, even when I don’t feel like it.

-They’re are two types of forgiveness that I believe most struggle, myself included, which are forgiving others and forgiving ourselves.
+They’re are two types of forgiveness that I believe most struggle with, myself included, which are forgiving others and forgiving ourselves.
 One of the most freeing sayings I live by and learned at a rather young age was that not everyone is going to like me.
-Simple yet, the statement gives me the freedom to forgive people who may think poorly of me, be it out of ignorance or a trivial matter on why they don’t like me.
-The hardest part of forgiving others in my estimation is when people we are close to hurt us deeply, which then results in the harder level of forgiving ourselves.
+Simple yet, the statement gives me the freedom to forgive people who may think poorly of me, be it out of ignorance or a trivial matter of why they don’t like me.
+The hardest part of forgiving others, in my estimation, is when people we are close to hurt us deeply, which then results in the harder level of forgiving ourselves.

-I don’t struggle much with this side of forgiveness because thankfully, the people I’ve been very close too throughout my life, mainly my nuclear family, have continued to cultivate the environment of forgiving each other and asking for forgiveness.
-I believe learning to forgive oneself helps break the shame attached to the past, in order for the present to be pleasant, giving hope for the future.
+I don’t struggle much with this side of forgiveness because, thankfully, the people I’ve been very close to throughout my life, mainly my nuclear family, have continued to cultivate the environment of forgiving each other and asking for forgiveness.
+I believe learning to forgive oneself helps break the shame attached to the past in order for the present to be pleasant, giving hope for the future.
 I also believe that this core value is expressed fully in the life of Christ.